doxx/darkflare/README.md

 # 🌒 DarkFlare cli (dfcli.com)
 (c) Barrett Lyon 2024

-A stealthy commandline tool to create TCP-over-CDN(http) tunnels that keep your connections cozy and comfortable.
+A stealthy command line tool to create TCP-over-CDN(http) tunnels that keep your connections cozy and comfortable.

 ## 🤔 What is this sorcery?